 In terms of the domestic use of legal arguments utilised at the transnational level, for Argentina the use of international law abroad influenced its use within the domestic courts.
 Whilst there are isolated cases in Chile where international law has been incorporated, there has not been the same cross-fertilisation of judicial doctrine as in Argentina.
 To some extent this can be explained by the different legal systems in Argentina and Chile (monist vs. dualist), particularly Argentina's constitutional provision regarding the supremacy of international law.
-However, the adoption and success of a new legal argument per se, more the and the state of the state of the willingness of the judges to adopt an argument in order to circumnavigate the Amnesty Laws.
+However, the adoption and success of international law arguments in Argentina represents less the success of a new legal argument per se, more the willingness of the judges to adopt an argument in order to circumnavigate the Amnesty Laws.